DelaporteRobin/POST/README.md

 # TASKLIST FOR THE POST PROGRAM
-- [ ] Create edit moed for studio
-	- create
-	- edit informations
-	- remove

-	--> don't forget if I change the name of the studio
+- Add more settings about the mails you send:
+	. did I already sent a mail before
+	. what is the main topic about that studio (commercials...) --> in the studio settings . what is the language of the mail
+	. what are the informations I should replace in the mail by the informations of the user?
+		--> Maybe create a dictionnary of informations about the user that the AI would adapt . what is the model you want to use?
+- Start to implement the tcss theme
-- [ ] List of all the studio
+- Add more details about the studio :
-	For each studio display :
+	. type of studio : commercials, animations, series...
-	- the location
-	- the website link
-	- the last time I contacted
+	. the last time you contacted the studio
-	- the answer
-	- details
-	- the list of linkedin contact

-	the list of the studio is on the left and a markdown is created on the right side

-- [ ] Create personnal informations dictionnary to send email
-- [ ] Create a personnal email dictionnary and manager (using AI)

 # how to display informations to user